General Information

 Since almost every school in Kansas was in its own district, by the year 1896 the number of school districts had grown to 9,284.
 According to a 2001 Kansas State Department of Education report on the history of education in Kansas, 18 different kinds and types of districts, each requiring a special set of policies and regulations, were still functioning as late as 1960.

 Thousands of these small common school districts had limited enrollment and financial resources and included grades K-8 only.
 High schools often operated under their own governing boards and encompassed several of the common school districts.
-Beginning with the Brown versus Topeka Board of Education decision in 1954, Kansas began integrating all public schools, adding racial diversity to the public school population.
+Beginning with the Brown versus Topeka Board of Education decision in 1954, Kansas began integrating all public schools.

 In 1962, there were more than 3,000 common school districts in Kansas.
 By order of the state, schools were to consolidate into a more manageable number and operate as K-12 school districts.
 As a result of state-mandated unification, school districts had to meet two of three criteria in order to become a unified school district: